 In addition to these opportunities, you can also visit the Historic New Orleans Collection and check out their Louisiana History Galleries for free.

 Although the New Orleans Museum of Art charges for admission, their outdoor sculpture garden is free to visit whenever you want.

 Go to the Crescent City Classic

-In addition to all of the other activities taking place on Easter weekend, this annual 10K will also be taking place.
+As mentioned above, this annual 10K will also be taking place.
 Athletes from around Louisiana will participate in this race which runs from the Mercedes-Benz Superdome to City Park.